 Tired of sitting behind your desk all week?
 Want to get outside with the family?
 If you’re looking for a short escape into nature, San Antonio’s best hiking trails are just what you need.

-With its gorgeous weather, diverse wildlife, and stunning scenery, San Antonio and the surrounding area remain a top choice for some of the best hiking trails in the state.
+With its gorgeous weather, diverse wildlife, and stunning scenery, San Antonio and the surrounding area remain a top choice for some of the best hiking trails in the state, especially in the fall!
 Whether you’re in the mood for something long and strenuous, or short and easy, there is a perfect hike for you.

 We interviewed Boerne resident and health and wellness coach Natalie Sales, who makes hiking a regular activity for her and her family.

 “My husband and I are both physically active, he loves tennis, and I’ve been a group exercise instructor and personal trainer for almost two decades.
 I wanted to find something we could do together, and after searching online, I found these five different hiking spots around San Antonio.
 We love them all, and we now make weekend hikes a regular activity.
 We even brought our two teenage daughters with us, and they loved it!” said Natalie.

 So lace up your hiking boots and add these five hiking trails in San Antonio and surrounding areas to your list.
 You may even make it a weekend activity with your family!